-When you are visiting Lima with Kids its worth knowing there is an abundance of fast food in Miraflores, (MacDonald’s, Burger King, KFC and Pizza Hut).
-Priced at Western Prices it is also familiar to little kids and I find that they need recognisable things in their lives, especially after long flights.
+When you are visiting Lima with kids it’s worth knowing there is an abundance of fast food in Miraflores.
+The likes of Mc Donald’s, Burger King, KFC and Pizza Hut.
+Priced at Western prices it is also familiar to little kids.
+I find that they need recognizable things in their lives, especially after long flights.

 Parque del Amor

-A nice long walk (think 6 blocks or more) from the centre of Miraflores is the beautifully named ‘Parque Del Amor,’ the Miraflores “Park of Love,” which has a great view of the Pacific Ocean and a series of statues with poetic inscriptions dedicated to love.
+A nice long walk (think 6 blocks or more) from the center of Miraflores is the beautifully named ‘Parque Del Amor,’ the Miraflores “Park of Love,” which has a great view of the Pacific Ocean and a series of statues with poetic inscriptions dedicated to love.

 This is a perfect walk if you have children happy in the pram and you want to stretch your legs after a long flight!
 From here you can watch the paragliders whoosh in and out of the coast as well as get a great view of the sea.

 Also of interest when visiting Lima with Kids, there is a small Museo de Oro (Gold Museum) should you not have time to go to the bigger one, a bowling alley and movie theatre.
-One of us played in the games parlour with the kids while the other one soaked up some of Peru’s golden history.
+One of us played in the games parlor with the kids while the other one soaked up some of Peru’s golden history.

-- Double Decker Bus
+Double Decker Bus

-Mira Bus is the double decker panoramic bus that departs from Parque Kennedy.
+Mira Bus is the double-decker panoramic bus that departs from Parque Kennedy.
 This bus is a lot of fun for the kids to ride on the top deck – plus a utilitarian way to get around, especially if you don’t have a lot of time.

-In short: most kids love to swim, and for ours it is a real treat.
+In short: most kids love to swim, and for ours, it is a real treat.
 So this is something that we can do in the hotel, fit in midday naps, and take care of our bodies while recovering from a long flight.